 - You will regularly receive home assignments that will be due the following week.
 Read the instructions for each assignment carefully and talk to me if you have any questions.
 I am reachable by phone or in person during office hours. - The amount of time needed to complete each assignment may very.
 Follow both the letter and the spirit of all instructions given for each assignment. - Firmly spray-fix all drawings at home, before bringing them to class.
-(Read instructions on can.) - Clearly print your full name, lower right corner, on all displayed drawings. - Grades will be based on the quality and intensity of your involvement in the class and your work.
+(Read instructions on can.) - Clearly print your full name in the lower right corner of all artwork and homework.

+Grades will be based on the quality and intensity of your involvement in the class and your work.
 35% In-Class Work, 25% Home Studies, 40% Final Project(s)